nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Save the data

-SunRez data is saved in the hard disk automatically after any command that changes the data.
+SunRez main application data and command history are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### Edit the data file
+### Edit the data files

-SunRez data is saved as a JSON file `[JAR file location]/data/sunrez.json`.
-Advanced users are welcome to update data directly by editing that data file.
+* SunRez main application data is saved as a JSON file `[JAR file location]/data/sunrez.json`.
+* SunRez command history is saved as a plain-text file `[JAR file location]/data/commandhistory.txt`.
+    * Each command history entry is a single line in the file.
+    * The entire command history can be cleared by simply deleting the contents of the command history file.

+Advanced users are welcome to edit these files directly.

 <div markdown="span" class="alert alert-warning">
 **Caution**: <br>